How Does Methadone Treatment Counseling Work?

 Each of the above treatment interventions address different life areas in terms of helping recovering addicts develop healthy ways of coping with daily pressures and interacting with others.
 Over time, the combined effects of methadone and ongoing counseling treatment enable those in recovery to manage drug-using urges while developing drug-free lifestyles along the way.

-If you or someone you know are considering methadone treatment and have more questions, or need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addictions specialists.
+If you or someone you know are considering methadone treatment and have more questions, or need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addictions specialists.

 Looking for Help?